-The Board proposes that the Board is authorised to pass a resolution on repurchasing the company's own shares if the purpose is to retire shares through a decrease of the share capital in accordance with the following conditions:
+The Board proposes that the Board is authorised to pass a resolution on repurchasing the company's own shares if the purpose is to cancel shares through a reduction of the share capital, but also to secure delivery of Class B shares to the participants in the company's long-term share or shareprice related incentive plans, in accordance with the following conditions:

 - The repurchase of Class A shares and/or Class B shares shall take place on the Nasdaq Stockholm following the rules set out by Nasdaq Stockholm regarding re-purchase of own shares.

-- The repurchase of Class A shares and/or Class B shares may take place on one or more occasions for the period up until the next Annual General Meeting.
+- The repurchase of Class A shares and/or Class B shares may take place on one or more occasions during the period up until the next Annual General Meeting.

 - So many Class A shares and/or Class B shares may, at the most, be repurchased so that the company's holding does not at any time exceed 10 percent of the total number of shares in the company.

-- It is the from time to time the lowest-priced, available, shares that shall be repurchased by the company.
+- It is the from time to time lowest-priced available shares that shall be repurchased by the company.

 - Payment for the shares shall be in cash.